Ireland

 Link Roadmap

-Impact date: 7 June 2026 (transposition deadline) Transposition of the EU Pay Transparency Directive is due by June 2026 and will introduce obligations that go significantly beyond current gender pay gap reporting requirements.
+Impact date: The Department of Equality has indicated that the transposition deadline of 7 June 2026 will be missed and that implementation of the Directive will happen on a “phased basis.”
+Transposition of the EU Pay Transparency Directive is due by June 2026 and will introduce obligations that go significantly beyond current gender pay gap reporting requirements.
 The government set out proposals in January 2025 to implement parts of the Directive relating to the recruitment stage, including disclosure of the initial pay range in job advertisements and a ban on asking candidates about their current or past pay.
 The government's Autumn Legislative Programme for 2025 indicated that the Heads of a Pay Transparency Bill were in preparation, so further legislative steps are anticipated in 2026.

 Employer implications/action needed Audit pay structures now and identify potential gaps by category of worker.
 Begin constructing documented, gender-neutral criteria for pay setting and progression.
 Remove salary history questions from application forms and recruitment processes immediately.
 Start preparing salary range disclosures for job advertisements.
 Engage with the draft Bill when published.